phillipeaton/JETPAC_VIC-20_disassembly/README.md

 ## Tools Used

-- **Debugger** - MAME debugger was used for single stepping the code and to create the inital code/data separation using the `trackpc` instruction.
+- **Debugger** - [MAME](https://www.mamedev.org/) debugger was used for single stepping the code and to create the initial code/data separation using the `trackpc` instruction.
 Functionality appears significantly better than that available in VICE.

 - **Disassemblers** -

-  - **Dasmfw** disassembler was used to disassemble the code, which reads hand-crafted info files and uses them to format the binary code into source code files.
-Single stepping the code in MAME debugger and subsequest creation of the info files is the vast majority of the work needed.
+  - **[dasmfw](https://github.com/Arakula/dasmfw)** disassembler was used to disassemble the code, which reads hand-crafted info files and uses them to format the binary code into source code files.
+Single stepping the code in MAME debugger and subsequent creation of the info files is the vast majority of the work needed.

-  - **Infiltrator** diasssembler was used to check the code/data separation and provide a list of label references than was then fed into dasmfw for easy reference.
+  - **[Infiltrator](https://csdb.dk/release/?id=100129)** disassembler was used to check the code/data separation and provide a list of label references than was then fed into dasmfw for easy reference.

-  - **Ghidra** Function Graph was used later on in the project to visualise the most complex of routines that weren't practical to understand as linear source code or to manually flowchart on paper.
+  - **[Ghidra](https://ghidra-sre.org/)** Function Graph was used later on in the project to visualise the most complex of routines that weren't practical to understand as linear source code or to manually flowchart on paper.
 Paint.net was used to piece together the graph screenshots.

-- **Automated Source Code Editing** - GNU sed was used for tweaking the disassembled source code (because dasmfw doesn't support local variables yet).
+- **Automated Source Code Editing** - [GNU sed](https://www.gnu.org/software/sed/) was used for tweaking the disassembled source code (because dasmfw doesn't support local variables yet).

-- **Assembler** - Dasmfw for 6502 by default produces source code that can be assembled with the as65 assembler, which is what was used.
-Other assemblers, e.g. 64tass, can also be targetted by dasmfw using parameters, but this has not yet been attempted.
+- **Assembler** - Dasmfw for 6502 by default produces source code that can be assembled with the [Kingswood as65](https://www.kingswood-consulting.co.uk/assemblers/) assembler, which is what was used.
+Other assemblers, e.g. [64tass](https://sourceforge.net/projects/tass64/), can also be targeted by dasmfw using parameters, but this has not yet been attempted.

-- **Build System** - GNU Make was used to sequence the disassembly, post-editing, reassembly and comparison to original binary image.
+- **Build System** - [GNU Make](https://www.gnu.org/software/make/) was used to sequence the disassembly, post-editing, reassembly and comparison to original binary image.
 GNU md5sum was used for comparing original and recompiled binary files.

-- **File Comparison** - Beyond Compare was used for comparing binary memory dumps for discovering variables, data structures etc.
+- **File Comparison** - [Beyond Compare](https://www.scootersoftware.com/) was used for comparing binary memory dumps for discovering variables, data structures etc.

-- **Other Stuff** - Microsoft Excel was used for making lookup tables of memory maps for I/O, screens, colours, User-Defined Graphics and more.
+- **Other Stuff** - [Excel](https://www.microsoft.com/) was used for making lookup tables of memory maps for I/O, screens, colours, User-Defined Graphics and more.
 Microsoft Word was used for creating the code listing overview picture.

 [Back to top](#jetpac-for-vic-20-disassembly-and-reverse-engineering)